fortinetdev/terraform-provider-fortios/website/docs/guides/fgt_token.html.md

 	The Trusted Host must be specified to ensure that your local host can reach the FortiGate.
 For example, to restrict requests as coming from only 10.20.100.99, enter 10.20.100.99/32.
 The Trusted Host is created from the Source Address obtained in `Step 1: Determine your Source Address`.

-	In Administrator Profile field, select profile from Step2. *Note: If you want to configure VDOM, you need to set the field with the System predefined Administrator Profile `super_admin` by CLI.*
+	In Administrator Profile field, select profile from Step2. *Note: If you want to configure VDOM or resources related to administrator user permissions, you need to set the field with the System predefined Administrator Profile `super_admin` by CLI.*

 	Click OK and an API token will be generated.